reikamoon/cutie_smoothies/readme.md

 Handlebars is the template engine I used for this project.
 I chose handlebars because of its easy syntax and how similar it is to HTML & Jinja.
 * Postgres/Sequelize :honey_pot:
 I chose Postgres/Sequelize because heroku discontinued support for MongoDB last year, and I am fairly comfortable with postgres, as it is easy to edit models and attributes and migrate the db to heroku.

+## Future Features
+* Implement Search + filters (ex: search by tags, search by rating)
+* Add images to recipes (adding the imgURL to the Smoothie model's attributes)

 ## Installation
 1. Clone the repo <br>